-In this case, the pilot of the light airplane had filed a Visual Flight Rules flight plane that would have taken him initially to the southwest from Torrance Airport toward Long Beach Airport, and around the controlled airspace of Los Angeles International Airport.
-If he had followed his planned route, no collision would have occurred.
+In this case, the pilot of the light airplane had filed a Visual Flight Rules flight plan that would have taken him initially to the southwest from Torrance Airport toward Long Beach Airport, and around the controlled airspace of Los Angeles International Airport.
+If he had followed his planned route no collision would have occurred.
 However, he flew directly east and as he climbed, he entered the Los Angeles TCA without ATC clearance.
 This was a significant violation of FAA regulations.

 If the crew of Aeroméxico Flight 498 had performed in exactly the same way, flew the same path and descent, but the Piper Archer had remained clear of the TCA as required, there would have been no collision.